Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Introduction

-In Section \ref{sec:experiments}, we evaluate our method on two real-world graphs: a telecommunication network in Milan, Italy, and a biological network used for integrated transcriptional and metabolic analysis~\cite{loboda2016solving, barlacchi2015multi}.
+In Section \ref{sec:experiments}, we evaluate our method on two real-world graphs: a telecommunication network in Milan, Italy, a biological network used for integrated transcriptional and metabolic analysis~\cite{loboda2016solving, barlacchi2015multi}, synthetic complete and planar graphs, and the Google web graph.
 Compared to a naive baseline that first releases all edge weights using the Laplace mechanism and then counts triangles from the noisy graph, our algorithm achieves up to two orders of magnitude smaller relative counting error.